How to be a productive programmer in Windows with WSL2

 Resources > WSL integration as you see in the picture below.

-After that, maybe restarting Docker and WSL is required.
+After that, restarting Docker and WSL is required.
 You can just reboot your Windows PC, or manually:

 - Right-clicking on the docker icon on task bar --> Restart Docker